 You already know who your niche target customer is and you know what motivates them.
 Who are they following?
 Who has their attention and is doing a good job getting the word out?
 Who do you go to when you’re looking for an easy explanation?

 Another person who I quickly identified as knowing what they’re talking about is John Paul Aguiar.
-I’ve learned an enormous amount from John Paul and I often direct people who are looking for advice on Twitter to his post “8 Golden Rules To Attract Twitter Traffic”.
+I’ve learned an enormous amount from John Paul and I often direct people who are looking for advice on social media to his blog The Money Dummy Blog.
 I credit John Paul for getting me to break my habit of only tweeting a new post once so that I wouldn’t be a pest.

 #2 Get on their “Radar Screen”